robert17/iotf-rtd/docs/getting_started/features.rst

   The **d** element is where you include all data for the event (or command) being transmitted in the message.

-  * This element is required for your message to meet the IoTF message specification.
+  * This element is required for your message to meet the Watson IoT platform message specification.
   * This must always be a JSON object (not an array)
   * In the case where you wish to send no data the **d** element should still be present, but contain an empty object.